Valley Fire: Progression

-Casualties
+Effects

 The remains of one woman killed in the fire in Anderson Springs were found on September 13.
 On September 17, remains of two bodies were found in Anderson Springs and Hidden Valley Lake.

 On September 23, Lake County deputies found human remains that belonged to a missing Cobb resident.
 It was confirmed to be the fourth fatality resulting from the fire.